BizTalk is an integral part of the Windows Server System family, and is designed to facilitate integration between business systems.

 Tracking BizTalk Message Activity

-shows you use Health and Activity Tracking (HAT) and BizTalk Administration tool to monitor and debug message activity.
+shows you how to use the BizTalk Administration tool to monitor and debug message activity.

 Creating a BizTalk Orchestration